seandstewart/bardly/pending/romances/the-tempest/11-player.md

 He was indeed the duke; out o'the substitution
 And executing the outward face of royalty,
 With all prerogative: hence his ambition growing-
-Dost thou hear?...
+Dost thou hear? ...

 **MIRANDA**
-...Your story would cure deafness.
+...
+Your story would cure deafness.

 **PROSPERA**
 To have no screen between this part he play'd
-And him he play’d it for, he needs will be
+And him he play'd it for, he needs will be
 Absolute Milan.
 Me, poor soul, my library
 Was dukedom large enough: of temporal royalties
 He thinks me now incapable; confederates-
-So dry he was for sway-wi’ the King of Naples
+So dry he was for sway-wi' the King of Naples
 To give him annual tribute, do him homage,
 Subject his coronet to his crown and bend
-The dukedom yet unbow’d-alas, poor Milan!-
+The dukedom yet unbow'd-alas, poor Milan!-
-To most ignoble stooping. …
+To most ignoble stooping. ...

 **MIRANDA**
-...O the heavens!
+...
+O the heavens!

 **PROSPERA**
 Mark his condition and the event; then tell me
-If this might be a brother. …
+If this might be a brother. ...

 **MIRANDA**
-...I should sin
+...
+I should sin
 To think but nobly of my grandmother:
-Good wombs have borne bad sons. …
+Good wombs have borne bad sons. ...

 **PROSPERA**
-...Now the condition.
+...
+Now the condition.
 The King of Naples, being an enemy
 To me inveterate, hearkens my brother's suit;
 Which was, that he, in lieu o'the premises